 Hearing aids come in many different shapes and sizes.
 Some are small enough to fit inside the ear canal and are barely visible, while others sit behind the ear.
+Do hearing aids help?
+If you or someone you know is experiencing hearing loss, it’s a good idea to consult with an audiologist.
 The type of hearing aid you choose will depend on your hearing loss severity, lifestyle, and personal preferences.
 Below is a brief overview of the different types of hearing aids available:

 Behind the Ear (BTE)